The Best Extracurricular Activities for Kids to Try This School Year

 1. Community or School Sports

 Sports give children multiple opportunities to grow.
 They can figure out which activities feel most exciting while developing cooperation and teamwork skills they’ll use for the rest of their lives.
 Try finding community-based or school sports for your children this school year.
 Whether they play basketball, softball or soccer, they’ll continue their personal growth outside class.
+You can also explore tech based sports to help enhance engagement.

 2. Academic Clubs